m0333ism-dev/Style-Scalpel/README.md

 ## Disclaimer

 This detector should be used as an analytical aid, not as the only evidence for accusing a writer of using AI.
+## License

+This project is licensed under the Apache License 2.0.

+The detector is provided for research and educational use.
+It should be treated as an analytical aid, not as standalone proof that a text is AI-generated or human-written.

 ## OSF Archive